-Both Drupal and Sitecore are very popular content management platforms (CMS) and we get a lot of questions about the differences between the two and which one to choose.
+Both Drupal and Sitecore are trendy web content management platforms (CMS), and we get many questions about the differences between the two and which one to choose.
 In fact, both of these platforms are very powerful and have a lot to offer businesses.
-Therefore, today we would like to go over the difference between the two and tell you the benefits of each platform.
+Therefore, today we would like to go over the difference between Drupal and Sitecore and tell you the platform’s benefits.

 What is Drupal?

 Drupal is an open-source content management system.
-There is a community of volunteers and professionals that help manage it, thus keeping it free for everybody to use.
-It has a lot of useful features and integration that come already installed.
+A community of volunteers and professionals helps manage it, thus keeping it free for everybody to use.
+It has a lot of valuable features and integration that come already installed.
 It is used by some of the biggest known brands such as Tesla, Timex, Whole Foods, McDonald’s and many other companies.
-It would be a good choice for your company if you are looking to make some complex integrations without disturbing any of your current processes.
+It will be a good choice for your company if you are looking to make complex integrations without disturbing your current processes.

 What is Sitecore?

-Sitecore is also a very powerful CMS tool, but it does come with some licensing fees.
-Having said this, it comes with some of the most important tools needed for marketing automation.
+Sitecore is also powerful but, on the other hand, a closed-source CMS tool, and, in terms of pricing, it does come with substantial licensing fees.
+Having said this, it comes with some of the most important tools on the market needed for marketing automation.
 It allows businesses to fine-tune and personalize their content to fit the tastes of each user.
 Sitecore is being used by a lot of well-known companies.
 Among Sitecore customers Toshiba, Canon, Suzuki, Procter & Gamble, Virgin Active, and many others.
-This would be a great choice for businesses that are looking to build long-lasting relationships with their customers and provide each person with a customized shopping experience.
+A customer experience platform like Sitecore would be an excellent choice for businesses looking to build long-lasting relationships with their customers and provide each person with a customized shopping experience.

 Comparing Sitecore vs Drupal

-Now that we have an overall idea of what the two platforms bring to the table, we can now start comparing them in terms of how well they handle certain aspects of marketing and sales processes.
+Now that we have an overall idea of what the two platforms bring to the table, we can compare them to how well they handle specific marketing and sales processes.

 1. Content Management

-On the other hand, the backend of Sitecore is a bit limited as far as functionality is concerned.
-The latest release of Sitecore 9.1 has made great strides as far as the content management and authoring tools are concerned and also improved approval processes.
-One of the great features of Sitecore is that it supports localization.
-For example, if you write a piece of content in one language, it will automatically be translated into the native language of the user accessing the content.
+On the other hand, Sitecore’s backend is a bit limited as far as functionality is concerned.
+The latest release of Sitecore 9.1 has made great strides as far as the web content management and authoring tools are concerned and improved approval processes.
+One of the great integrated features of Sitecore is that it supports localization.
+For example, suppose you write a piece of content in one language.
+In that case, it will automatically be translated into the native language of the user accessing the content.

 Sitecore has more robust security features.
 The main difference is that it has fine-grained user roles.
-You can give each user-specific permissions in terms of what they are allowed to do in the administration panel.
+You can give each user-specific permissions regarding what they are allowed to do in the administration panel.
 Furthermore, since Sitecore is built with .NET, every time Microsoft releases a patch, your system will be updated without any effort on your part.
-Finally, since Sitecore does not require you to integrate it with other systems, there is less of a risk of a vulnerability introduced.
+Finally, since Sitecore does not require you to integrate it with other systems, there is less risk of a vulnerability introduced.
 Therefore, as far as security is concerned, Sitecore is the clear winner here.

 3. Decoupled and Headless Approach

-Before comparing Sitecore vs Drupal in this regard we need to know that the term “decoupled” in this context is referring to the fact that the CMS is a web service and is therefore separate from the consumer application.
-Sitecore is the winner here as well since it can utilize the decoupled approach to serve content on whatever device the customer is accessing the content.
+Before comparing Sitecore vs Drupal in this regard, we need to know that the term “decoupled” refers to the fact that the CMS is a web service and is therefore separate from the consumer application.
+Thus, Sitecore is the winner here since it can utilize the decoupled approach to serve content on whatever device the customer is accessing the content.
 The content will, therefore, be adapted for that particular screen format as well.

 4. Performance and Scalability

-Drupal can be very useful for scaling your website since it offers modules such as BigPipe and Redis for advanced caching.
-If your site has experienced an uptick in traffic Drupal will be able to handle even the enormous amounts of traffic, which is why sites like the Grammy Awards trust it to handle the large amounts of users.
+Drupal can be beneficial for scaling your website since it offers modules such as BigPipe and Redis for advanced caching.
+If your site has experienced an uptick in traffic, Drupal will handle even the enormous amounts of traffic, which is why websites like the Grammy Awards trust it to handle the large amounts of users.

 As far as accessibility is concerned, it really depends on what you are looking for.
-Drupal will have more out-of-the-box features such as support for WAI-ARIA built-in.
+Drupal will have more out-of-the-box features in its core, such as support for WAI-ARIA built-in.
 This is an area where Sitecore can improve since you will need your developers to do some additional work for it to support WAI-ARIA.
-Both Drupal and Sitecore will require additional development for our site to be compliant with World Wide Web Consortium standards.
-So neither Sitecore or Drupal can get an advantage here.
+Both Drupal and Sitecore will require further development for our site to comply with World Wide Web Consortium standards.
+So neither Sitecore nor Drupal can get an advantage here.

 Read also a detailed description of Sitecore CMS and why it’s chosen by many businesses.